eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 ## Background setup for running LTOP workflow

 1. We suggest that you create a dedicated directory on a local drive to hold scripts and intermediate outputs of the LTOP workflow.
 This can be created by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) our [GitHub repo](https://github.com/eMapR/LTOP_FTV/tree/master/scripts).
+Alternatively, you can access the scripts and their associated modules at the [public repo](https://code.earthengine.google.com/?accept_repo=users/ak_glaciers/adpc_servir_LTOP) or you can clone directly from GEE with git clone https://earthengine.googlesource.com/users/ak_glaciers/adpc_servir_LTOP

-2. You can then create basic container directories for intermediate outputs (e.g., rasters, vectors, csvs).
+2. Regardless, you likely want to create basic container directories for intermediate outputs (e.g., rasters, vectors, csvs).
 In the docs below, we refer to /path/to/directory when specifying outputs.
 It is up to the user to specify where those things are going based on the file/directory structures set up on your instance.
 More information is available on the associated [Google Slides](https://docs.google.com/presentation/d/1TYReEOlm0Z5AfGKvb_bZfoM9b_GDNSzE6R8qQJE63WU/edit?usp=sharing)

 3. We would suggest that you create a dedicated folder in your GEE home directory to hold associated scripts and a dedicated folder in your assets to hold intermediate assets during this process.
-You can specify where you want this to be in the scripts by changing asset root and child arguments.
+You can specify where you want this assets folder to be by changing asset root and child arguments.

 3. The general setup for this implementation of LTOP relies on five major steps laid out in short, simple scripts.
 Each of these scripts call functions in the [modules library](https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/LTOP_modules.js) to do the work.
 Ideally, the user does not need to look at the modules script if they don't want to.
+In the most recent version of the workflow, these scripts also reference a param file that simplifies calling of functions by collecting all user defined arguments in one place so they do not need to be added/updated in each script every time the workflow is run.

 4. Most of the heavy lifting is done in GEE but a few intermediate steps are conducted in Python.
 It is suggested that you [create a dedicated conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for these steps.
 It should not be an issue but note that it must be a 3.x env for the LTOP scripts to work.